-Former Congressman Says He’s Leaving Republican Party: ‘This Has Become A Cult’
+Former Congressman Says He's Leaving Republican Party: 'This Has Become A Cult'

 Oklahoma's Congressional Delegation objected to the Electoral College vote count even after the storming of the Capitol, Edwards pointed out, arguing that this shows what the Republican Party has become.

-“This has become a cult.
-It’s no longer a political party.
-It’s the kind of a cult that when the leader of the cult does anything, no matter what it is, or how awful it is, they voted.”
+"This has become a cult.
+It's no longer a political party.
+It's the kind of a cult that when the leader of the cult does anything, no matter what it is, or how awful it is" others follow, Edwards said.

-“They voted to question the election results even after people came into the Capitol,” Edwards said, slamming Republican politicians for putting their ambition first.
+"They voted to question the election results even after people came into the Capitol," he continued, slamming Republican politicians for putting their ambition first.

 He mentioned Senators Josh Hawley of Missouri, Ted Cruz of Texas and James Lankford of Oklahoma by name, saying that he can no longer support the GOP.